seanf316/P1-Vanguard/README.md

 ### Join Us Section
 <img src="./assets/readme/join-us.PNG" alt="Join Us Section">
 In the Join Us Section at the beginning of the section, the user will see a quote from one of the Destiny Franchise characters and a bit of incentive text to join us.
-There is a form below that also contains a feedback area and some custom merchandise images.
+There is a form below that also contains a feedback area which the user can avail of to let us know what they would like to see in future updates.
+There are also some custom merchandise images which the user can possibly win by joining up.

 ### Thank You Message
 <img src="./assets/readme/thank-you.PNG" alt="Thank You Message">